Active Without Aches: How External Support Revolutionizes Tendon Load and Pain Relief

 Frequently Asked Questions (FAQ)

-No. External support is designed to manage mechanical load during activities that aggravate your tendons.
-Wearing them 24/7 (unless specifically instructed by a medical professional) can interfere with natural tissue adaptation and resting blood flow.
-Wear them when you play your sport, lift weights, or do repetitive tasks, and take them off during rest.
+Generally, no. External support is designed to manage mechanical load specifically during activities that aggravate your tendons.
+Wearing them 24/7 (unless explicitly advised by a healthcare professional) can interfere with the natural adaptation of your tissues and potentially restrict healthy blood flow during rest.
+It's best to wear them during exercise, repetitive tasks, or activities that provoke pain, and remove them during periods of rest.

 Next Steps for Active Living